masmangan/ideal-guide/gs-antlr-codespaces.md

 ## ANTLR Installation

+ANTLR consists of two main components:
+1. The ANTLR Tool: written in Java, that translates your grammar files into lexer and parser code (written in Java or another target language).
+2. The ANTLR Runtime Library: Required to run the generated parsers and lexers code.

-ANTLR is really two things: a tool written in Java that translates your grammar to a parser/lexer in Java (or other target language) and the runtime library needed by the generated parsers/lexers.
-Even if you are using the VS Code extension, the generated code will still need the runtime library.
+Note: Even if you are using the VS Code extension, your generated code will still need the runtime library.

-The first thing you should do is download and install a VS Code extension to get a nice text editor and diagrams for you to check your grammar.
-Even if you only use such tools for editing, they are great.
+### Install ANTLR VSCode extension

+Start by installing the ANTLR VS Code extension.
+It provides a grammar-aware text editor with syntax highlighting and diagram previews, making it easier to write and understand your grammar.

+Even if you only use the extension for editing, it’s a valuable tool for visualizing and validating your grammar files.

 (Image here)